kdeloach/kdeloach.github.io/content/posts/datecalc.md

 ```

 Finally, here are the functions which handle adding and subtracting date and
 delta objects.
-This is the core of the date calculator program.
+This is the core logic of the date calculator program.

 ```ts
 function dateMinusDate(date: Date, other: Date): Delta {